DreamingDevs/learn-terraform-with-aws/docs/aws_setup.md

 There are many ways to configure Terraform with IAM User (`tf_user`) credentials at local development machine.
 We pick up the most secure approach which will be convenient for developers to work with on day to day basis.

 Create `.aws` folder at the root of the repository and create a file with name `credentials`.
 The credentials file is going to hold the IAM User credentials.
+The credentials are tied to a `profile` which in below example is defined as `development`.

 > NOTE: The `credentials` file should not be versioned at Git.
 So also add `.aws/credentials` as an entry to `.gitignore` file.